MyceliumGear/gear-documentation/source/en/developers_api/gateways.md

 ```
 This will show first 5 gateways.

-### Regenerate Gateway Secret key
+### Regenerate gateway secret key

-If old secret was compromised or losted it is possible to regenerate new one.
+If old secret was compromised or lost it is possible to regenerate a new one.

 **GET** request to address: `api/gateways/{gateways_id}/regenerate_secret`